fdoperezi/OSI-Samples-PI-System/piwebapi_samples/Data_Analysis/README.md

 ## Getting Started
 - Clone the GitHub repository
-- Open the Data Analysis folder with your IDE
+- Open the `Data_Analysis` folder with your IDE (eg. Visual Studio Code)
-- Install the required modules by running the following command in the terminal : `pip install -r requirements.txt
+- Install the required modules by running the following command in the terminal : `pip install -r requirements.txt`

-### Setting up database and PI Archive
+### Setting up the AF database and the PI Data Archive
-- In the Data Analysis folder, populate the values of `test_config.json` with your own system configuration.
+- In the `Data_Analysis` folder, populate the values of `test_config.json` with your own system configuration.
 For example:
 ```
 	"PIWEBAPI_URL": "https://mydomain.com/piwebapi/",